Updated: Jan 31

 With all this stationery, your envelope may weigh more than standard postage covers.
 Head down to the post office with your invitation suite and get it weighed to see what postage you will need.
 This is also the time when you can go over stamp options to find a stamp that suites you are wedding.
 From hearts to flowers, you will be surprised at the variety of stamps they have hiding behind the counter.

 Inner Envelope (Optional)

 This envelope is slightly smaller than the outer mailing envelope, the inner envelope holds the invitation and indicates who specifically is (and is not) invited to the wedding.
 This is the place to clearly write the names of each wedding guest.
 If your guest will have a specific plus-one, write both their names.
 If they can bring anyone, the envelope should include their name and a generic guest: "John Smith and Guest."
-If there's not a plus-one, it is simple to just include the guest's name.
+If there is not a plus-one, it is simple to just include the guest's name.
 This is also the way to indicate whether or not children are invited.
 For example, if you are inviting a family, the envelope should be addressed to "The Smiths."
-If it is adults-only, however, it should read "John and Victoria Smith."
+If it is adults only, however, it should read "John and Victoria Smith."

 Reception Card (Optional)